What is a Celebrant?

 Is there a contract that we must sign?

 Yes.
 After you meet with Gwen and you decide to book her for your wedding, she will have a simple contract that protects both you and her and spells out the agreement between you.
-When this is signed and a 50% deposit is received, your date is secured and your real planning officially begins.
+When this is signed and her fee is received, your date is secured and your real planning officially begins.